MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl_core/nf-shobjidl_core-icommdlgbrowser2-notify.md

 Type: <b>DWORD</b>

-A flag that can can take one of the following two values.
+A flag that can take one of the following two values.